 - Structural Dynamics and Applications to Vibration Design

-- Building Energy Performance Simulation
+- Building Performance Modelling and Simulation

 - Civil Engineering Research Skills

 This module introduces academic engineering research and associated skills to students.
 Hence, it provides an academic training basis for independent dissertation projects later in the course of study, as well as, more generally, helping students understand various methodologies they are exposed to in their course of study, develop a data analysis capability and develop skills reading and critiquing the original academic literature in civil engineering and allied disciplines.
 Such skills are also essential for undertaking high calibre consultancy work when employed by industry.10 credits

 This module covers thermodynamic principles as they apply to buildings and cities.
 It considers the fundamental principles required to understand energy flows in the built environment.
 Practical examples related to heat networks, and the design of systems to achieve comfort.10 credits

 This module introduces students to issues related to material and structural response high-magnitude, transient loading, such as those generated by explosions or impacts.
 The module includes quantification of blast load parameters, qualitative assessment of material and structural response, development of closed-form and numerical calculation methods to quantify structural response and an appraisal of codes of practice guidance intended to increase the resilience of structures to these loads.
 Teaching takes place predominantly in lecture and tutorials with some computer laboratories.15 credits